Utterly ruthless, Carmine "Lilo" Galante became best known for masterminding the heroin trade and the grisly gangland execution that ended his reign.

 “He had a mental age of 14 ½ and an IQ of 90.
 He…had no knowledge of current events, routine holidays, or other items of common knowledge.
 He was diagnosed as a neuropathic, psychopathic personality, emotionally dull and indifferent with prognosis as being poor.”

 The examiner also noted that Galante showed early signs of gonorrhea.

 A Contract Killer For Mussolini

-Galante was released on parole in 1939.
-Around this time, he starting working for the Bonanno crime family whose head, Joseph “Bananas” Bonanno, also hailed from Castellammare del Golfo.
+Carmine Galante was released on parole in 1939.
+Around this time, he started working for the Bonanno crime family whose head, Joseph “Bananas” Bonanno, also hailed from Castellammare del Golfo.
 Galante remained loyal to Bonanno throughout his career.

 On January 11, 1943, Galante allegedly carried out the execution — possibly on the orders of the Bonanno underboss, Frank Garafolo, who also had been insulted by Tresca.
 Galante was never charged due to lack of evidence — all the police could do was link him to an abandoned car found near the murder scene — but the Tresca hit cemented Galante’s reputation of violence.

 In 1945, Galante married Helen Marulli.
 They later separated but never divorced.
 Galante would later state that he never divorced her since he was a “good Catholic.”
 He lived for 20 years with a mistress, Ann Acquavella, who bore two of his five children.

 By 1953, Carmine Galante rose to become the Bonanno Family’s underboss.
 It was during this time that he was dubbed “the Cigar” or “Lilo,” which is Sicilian slang for cigar.
 He was rarely seen without one.